-The canvas on your boat may incorporate Eisenglass or Makrolon® polycarbonate windows.
-In either case, with a few care and cleaning steps your windows will provide lasting enjoyment.
-Regular cleaning, utilizing compatible cleaners, coupled with proper maintenance techniques will significantly improve the vinyl's service life.
+The canvas on this vessel may incorporate Eisenglass or Makrolon® polycarbonate windows.
+Regular cleaning, utilizing compatible cleaners, coupled with proper maintenance improves the vinyl's service life.

-- NEVER USE regular window cleaners, detergents, abrasives, petroleum based products, or alcohol to clean your vinyl windows. - DO NOT HANDLE VINYL WITH SUNSCREEN ON YOUR HANDS!
-Sunscreen will permanently cloud the vinyl where handled. - DO NOT fold vinyl.
-Store flat or rolled with smooth paper or soft cloth (i.e. bed sheet) between layers when dry. - Rinse vinyl thoroughly with clear water to remove any dust, dirt particles, salt water or environmental agents before applying cleaning products.

-This should be done frequently to avoid build up of salt water, dirt and other environmental contaminants.

-• Using a soft non-abrasive cloth, wash windows inside and out with a mild soap (Woolite, Joy, Palmolive, etc.) and water solution.
-Rinse completely with cool water.
+- Never use window cleaners, detergents, abrasives, petroleum-based products, or alcohol to clean vinyl windows. - Do not handle vinyl windows with sunscreen on your hands.
+Sunscreen permanently clouds vinyl where handled. - Do not fold vinyl.
+Store flat or rolled with smooth paper or soft cloth (like a bed sheet) between layers when dry. - Rinse vinyl thoroughly with fresh water to remove any dust, dirt particles, salt water or environmental agents before applying cleaning products.
+This should be done frequently to avoid build up of salt water, dirt and other environmental contaminants. - Using a soft non-abrasive cloth, wash windows inside and out with a mild soap and water solution.
+Rinse completely with cool water. - Do not use detergents. - Use separate clean, soft cloths or sponges for application of cleaners and polishes.
+Use a small amount of cleaner or streaking may occur.
+If streaking or a film occurs, follow up application with a water rinse.